 Boyd had always admired entrepreneurs, a sentiment that began with his father, Steve Woodard.
 “My father illustrated how courage, discipline, and education are needed in order to take smart risks,” said Boyd.
 “By his example, Dad gave me one of the greatest gifts – the belief in my own ability to start a business.”

 Drawing on his upbringing and a master’s degree in Industrial Technology and Business Administration, Boyd decided that Sterling was the perfect distributor to help him launch his Laundromat.
 The first order of business was scouting for the perfect location.

 Boyd wanted his store to be close to his home.
 “Did I mention, I spent a year and a half looking for this ideal location?” he mused.

 Not wanting to delay his dream for a second longer, Boyd purchased a Laundromat located 35 miles away from his residence.
 Yes, it created some operational challenges and inconveniences.
-However it also offered up exceptional opportunity that Boyd felt would pay off.
+However, it also offered exceptional opportunities that Boyd felt would pay off.

 Now the task at hand was transforming the badly maintained store into an efficiently run, thoroughly modern Laundromat.

 “The 1,400 square-foot laundry underwent a complete overhaul,” shared Boyd.
 “To limit losing sales and customers, we kept the store open as long as possible during the reconstruction.”

 The once neglected Laundromat now has a fun, friendly vibe with lots of family appeal.
 Neighborhood Wash is bright, open and has a large mirror giving patrons a superior view of their surroundings.
 “Safety is key,” shared Boyd.
 “In addition to creating a much more open floor plan, I installed eight security cameras.”